openownership/openownership.beta/visualisation.md

 **The Beneficial Ownership Visualisation System (BOVS) specifies how to illlustrate beneficial ownership structures** using a BOVS Diagram.
 It is designed to visualise these structures as clearly as possible.
 {: .lead }

 We offer these specifications to anyone building visualisations of beneficial ownership structures, to support their choices over how to represent different aspects of ownership.
-The specifications are compatible with any brand, style, colour scheme or language, and are provided under a Creative Commons Zero (CC0) licence.
+The specifications are compatible with any brand, style, colour scheme or language, and are provided under the GNU Free Documentation Licence.

 ## Example